-The Friends of Ballona Wetlands hosts a behind-the-scenes tour of the wetlands on the second Saturday of every month.
+The Friends of Ballona Wetlands hosts a behind-the-scenes tour of the wetlands on the third Saturday of every month.
 Most of the Ballona Wetlands Ecological Reserve is closed to the public so this is a great opportunity to access the wetlands with the experts.
 They will guide you through salt marsh and dune habitats.
 You will get to see some of the 300 bird species that live in and visit the wetlands.
 If you’re lucky and there in the right season (summer), you may even see endangered El Segundo blue butterflies feeding on dune buckwheat flowers.

 How can I stay informed about ongoing developments with the restoration?

 Heal the Bay will be providing regular updates on our social media channels.
 But to get the latest news directly and to receive engagement opportunities please sign up for our Ballona email alerts here.